jenkinsci/webhook-step-plugin/README.md

 Securing the webhook with an authentication token
 -------------------------------------------------
-It is possible to specify a authentication token.
+It is possible to specify an authentication token.
 This token has to be provided in the header of the webhook HTTP POST for the wait to complete.

 To avoid secret leakage in the pipeline source code or logfiles, it is strongly advised to use a "secret text" credential.